tbogdala/noisey/README.md

 // create a new perlin noise generator using the RNG created above perlin := noisey.NewPerlinGenerator2D(r, 256)

-// get the noise value at point (0.4, 0.2) and use 'fast' smoothing v := perlin.Get(0.4, 0.2, noisey.StandardQuality)
+// get the noise value at point (0.4, 0.2) and use 'Standard' smoothing v := perlin.Get(0.4, 0.2, noisey.StandardQuality)
 ```